hupkit/hupkit/docs/commands/merge.md

 Once the pull request is merged your local branch (if existent) is automatically updated.
 Use the `--no-pull` option to skip pulling changes to your local base branch.

+If you are the author of the pull request, your "feature" branch is automatically removed as it's no longer needed.
+Use the `--no-cleanup` option to skip this.

+**Note:** The branch is only removed when it's fully merged to the target branch.

 ## Bat on the back

 Once the pull request is merged the author (unless you are merging your own)